TimNguyen21/flashcards-starter/README.md

 node index.js
 ```

 When the game is functioning appropriately, you will be prompted for each question, have the opportunity to select an answer, and will be given feedback.
-You will be able to play through the entire deck of cards:
+You will be able to play through the entire deck of cards.
+At the end of the game, it will give you a result of how many questions were guessed correctly.

 ![flash cards example gif](https://media.giphy.com/media/JQ3t0sNXPWs0MF11Er/giphy.gif)